Seven Pillars. One Journey.

 You were not crazy.
 You were being manipulated.

 A God-centered marriage is not perfect.
 But it is not a war zone either.
-It is two people — both rooted in God — choosing each other honestly and building something real together.
+It is two people — both rooted in something bigger than themselves — choosing each other honestly, communicating with respect, and building something that actually reflects the God they serve.

-This pillar is also for the woman who has been loving from the wrong place.
-Loving from fear instead of faith.
-Loving the potential instead of the person.
-Loving so hard she lost herself in the process.
-Healing starts with understanding how you love — and why.
+And for the woman who has been loving from fear instead of faith — loving the potential instead of the person, loving so hard she lost herself completely in the process — healing starts here.
+With understanding how you love, why you love that way, and what God says you actually deserve.

 "We love because He first loved us." — 1 John 4:19